littleosbook/littleosbook/environment_and_booting.md

     kernel /boot/kernel.elf
 ~~~

-Place the file `menu.lst` in the `iso/boot/grub/` folder.
-The contents of `iso`
+Place the file `menu.lst` in the folder `iso/boot/grub/`.
+The contents of the
-folder should look the following:
+`iso` folder should now look like the following figure:

 ~~~
     iso